 11 Days / 10 Nights • Selected departures from November 2019 through April 2020

 You can now visit the Antarctic Peninsula and South Shetland Islands in the comfort of the USHUAIA.
-From the southern spring; onwards, large birds and sea mammals gather at breeding colonies, and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience. … Our expedition cruises are trips of a lifetime!
+From the southern spring and onward, large birds and sea mammals gather at breeding colonies, and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience. … Our expedition cruises are trips of a lifetime!

 For complete vessel information please click here.